FCA's CCI regime

 As a result of its powers under DAR, the FCA will also be able to take enforcement action against unauthorised firms.
 In particular, it will be able to exercise powers of restitution to require unauthorised firms which breach the CCI regime to pay restitution to compensate investors which have suffered loss due to a breach of the CCI requirements.
 Investors will also have a private right of action against unauthorised firms (and authorised firms) for any loss as result of those firms breaching their obligations under the CCI regime.

-In order to ensure consistent consumer protection the FCA has also proposed applying high level Consumer Duty aligned standards to unauthorised firms carrying on CCI activities including: product governance requirements and rules equivalent to its Principles for Businesses 1, 2, 3, 10 and 11.
+In order to ensure consistent consumer protection the FCA has proposed applying high level Consumer Duty aligned standards to unauthorised firms carrying on CCI activities including: product governance requirements and rules equivalent to its Principles for Businesses 1, 2, 3, 10 and 11.

 Although, the FCA has stated that it does not intend to apply the fair value requirement to the managers of Recognised Funds, under the current proposals, Recognised Funds will be subject to the other requirements applicable to unauthorised firms.
-Given that Recognised Funds are subject to a regime recognised as equivalent, the application of these requirements may be seen to be as unduly burdensome.
+Given that Recognised Funds are subject to a regime recognised as equivalent, the application of these requirements may be seen to be unduly burdensome.

 Similarly, for unauthorised firms which are EU AIFMs or EU MiFID firms selling in scope products to UK retail investors and which already comply with high regulatory selling standards, the imposition of these requirements may potentially have the effect of deterring sales into the UK.